jackreimers/Injact/README.md

 ```

 ### AsSingleton
-- Sets the binding lifetime to singleton, meaning all classes that request this type will get the same instance.
+Used to set the binding lifetime to singleton.
+- All classes that request this type will get the same instance.

 ```csharp
 public override void InstallBindings()
 {